Gland Pharma, partners launch anticoagulant injection in USA

-Hyderabad, Jun 8 (PTI): Gland Pharma Ltd along with its partners MAIA Pharmaceuticals Inc and Athenex Pharmaceutical Division on Monday announced the launch of a Ready-to-Use Bivalirudin Injection in the US.
-This is the first on-frozen ready-to-use bivalirudin 505b(2) NDA approved by the U.S Food and Drug Administration (USFDA), a press release from Gland Pharma said.
+Gland Pharma Ltd along with its partners MAIA Pharmaceuticals Inc and Athenex Pharmaceutical Division on Monday announced the launch of a Ready-to-Use Bivalirudin Injection in the US.
+This is the first non-frozen ready-to-use bivalirudin 505b(2) NDA approved by the U.S Food and Drug Administration (USFDA), a press release from Gland Pharma said.

 "We are delighted to introduce a unique RTU Bivalirudin Injection that does not require frozen storage into the US hospital market," Jeffrey Yordon, Athenex's Chief Operating Officer said.
 Bivalirudin RTU Injection does not need reconstitution and further dilution unlike the lyophilized version, essentially eliminates the drug preparation process.